 Drivers who have to use ELDs would be limited to current hours of service rules, which restrict a driver to only 14 “on duty” hours, with no more than 11 active driving hours.
 Once a driver hits those maximum hour allotments, he must stop and rest for 10 consecutive hours, which would be problematic when transporting livestock and other live animals.

-The petition referenced livestock haulers’ strong commitment to and track record of ensuring the safety of both the animals they’re transporting and the drivers they share the road with.
+All truckers have a high level of responsibility for ensuring they are compliant with regulations and laws — finding HGV and Truck insurance for hauliers, keeping their vehicles maintained, and taking regular breaks are extremely important for them — but this is even higher for livestock truckers.
+They are responsible for living animals.
+This is why the petition referenced livestock haulers’ strong commitment to and track record of ensuring the safety of both the animals they’re transporting and the drivers they share the road with.
 In addition, livestock haulers often receive specialized training beyond that required for their counterparts driving conventional commercial motor vehicles, and the petition noted: “As reflected in the [Federal Motor Carrier Safety Administration’s] data, the emphasis these programs place on animal welfare benefits driver safety as it encourages livestock haulers to slow down, be more aware of their surroundings and road conditions, and avoid rough-road situations that could result in animal injury.”

 Another major roadblock to implementation for livestock haulers is their lack of awareness of the rule.
 Because the livestock hauling industry is small compared to the overall trucking industry, it isn’t strongly engaged by DOT’s Federal Motor Carrier Safety Administration.
 As a result, livestock drivers who are aware of the program have had difficulty researching the ELD marketplace and identifying cost-effective solutions that are compatible with livestock hauling and current agricultural hours of service exemptions.